Gigaspaces/xap-docs/site-hugo/content/xap/14.0/admin/kubernetes-data-grid.markdown

 - Get the required GigaSpaces Helm charts
 - Start a data grid in Kubernetes
-- Monitor your data gris using Kubernetes tools
+- Monitor your data grid using Kubernetes tools
 - Delete your data grid

 ## Accessing the GigaSpaces Helm Charts

+The Helm package manager is used for installing InsightEdge and XAP in the Kubernetes environment.
+Helm makes deploying complex applications more portable, supports automatic rollbacks, and is a familiar pattern for developers that is easy to understand.
+Moreover, since Helm is open source, there are many community charts available with standard configurations for common application services.

 Helm supports installing charts in [a number of ways](https://docs.helm.sh/helm/#helm-install).
 A Helm chart can be used in a variety of formats and locations; packaged, unpackaged, accessed via a remote URL or even in a chart repository.
 The `xap` and `insightedge` Helm charts are published in the GigaSpaces Helm chart repository at `https://resources.gigaspaces.com/helm-charts`.